bonau/UrBetterHouse/README.md

   * email: meme@somemail.com
   * password: isthat2022

+Due to token authentication system, each account has only one valid session at a time.
+If the login user has "admin" role, the UI AppBar will reveal in purple, so that can edit properties.

 ## Before deploy to Heroku

-If using travis ci/cd solution, don't forget to set HEROKU_API_KEY in settings.
+If using Travis-ci/cd solution, don't forget to set HEROKU_API_KEY, HEROKU_APP, and HEROKU_BRANCH in Travis project settings.

 Make sure you have nodejs buildpack added, otherwise the engine in package.json will take no effect.